ManApart/quest-command/notes.md

 - Attached to location
 - Atmospheres that add tags and effects to everything in that location.
 - Shallow water, deep water, under water, have effects, based on swimming, etc. Swimming is skill based on agility
-- Atmospheric effects like fog and water, cast words can use with them
+- Atmospheric effects like fog and water, cast words can interact with them

 Temperature
 - Range from -10 to 10 on average, though temp could exceed these extremes